-- have conducted significant research and collaboration with scholars outside your organization that resulted in highly developed, thoughtful and articulated analysis of your subject; - have designed and planned the interpretive elements of your project, such as interactive activities, panel discussions, or living history presentations, and can fully describe how audiences would engage with them; - have blueprints or drafts for various project elements, such as exhibition elevation designs, floor plans, docent or facilitator training, label text, site signage, tour scripts, or discussion agendas; and - are ready to begin putting these plans into action to "go live" before a public audience.
+- have conducted significant research and collaboration with scholars outside your organization that resulted in highly developed, thoughtful and articulated analysis of your subject; - have designed and planned the interpretive elements of your project, such as interactive activities, panel discussions, or living history presentations, and can fully describe how audiences would engage with them; - have design drafts for various project elements, such as exhibition elevation designs, floor plans, docent or facilitator training, label text, site signage, tour scripts, or discussion agendas; and - are ready to begin putting these plans into action to "go live" before a public audience.

 5. Our organization is implementing a museum exhibition that will be accompanied by a website and a short film.
-Should we apply only to PHP or should we submit multiple applications to different NEH programs?
+Should we apply to Digital Projects for the Public, Media, or to Public Humanities Projects?